 Natto, from Japan, is whole cooked soybeans that have been fermented using a bacterial starter.
 When the whole process is complete, they become quite viscous, almost slimy.
 Don’t let that put you off.
 The taste is amazing when mixed with some soy sauce and mustard.
 Read this great History of Natto at the Soyinfo Center.
 Not only does it taste great (once you acquire the taste!), it is also very healthy.

-Yuzu kosho is a Japanese condiment available in Asian grocery stores.
+Yuzu kosho is a Japanese condiment available in Asian grocery stores and Amazon.
 It consists of yuzu (a citrus fruit) and chillis mashed with salt and then fermented.
 Unlike natto and kimchi, you would not eat this on its own.
 But it does make a great ingredient in other dishes, giving a complex kick to a dish.

 All these ingredients of this asian flatbread combine to make an unusual yet very delicious “pizza”!